vsitpal/personal-website/exampleSite/content/portfolio/project-15.md

 ---
 ## Project Details

 [Project Submission link][3]

 OpenAFS is a distributed file system.
 Currently, it has "File ID" or FID to "entry" or name lookup functionality, AKA, reverse lookup and also normal lookup, which is “name” for a given FID.
 Inverse Lookup is currently computationally expensive because the algorithm scans a hash index data structure embedded within a "Directory object" (which has `key:name`, `value: FID`) looking for a name that matches the given FID.
 It is not performant as it's merely brute-forcing the search.

 So my code changes add a completely new feature, a key-value database built on top of LMDB, and along with it low-level unit tests, and overall feature tests using the Robotest framework.

 ### Links

-#### Three GitHub repositories have my work
+Three GitHub repositories have my work:

-* [Feature Code][1]
+1. [Feature Code][1]
     * Tag (3 commits starting this tag): `gsoc-2022-ri-final`

-* Test Library Code
+2. Test Library Code:
     * [Repository][2]
     * Pull Requests:
         * [PR 1][4]
         * [PR 2][5]

-* Test scripts:
+3. Test scripts:
-    * [Repository] [6]
+    * [Repository][6]
     * [PR][7]

 [1]: https://github.com/vikramrajsitpal/openafs/tree/gsoc-22-ri "Code Repo"